svelte-pilot/svelte-pilot/README.md

 ```

 Works like `history.go()`, but has an additional `state` parameter.
-If `State` is set, It will be merged into the state object of the destination location.
+If `State` is set, it will be merged into the state object of the destination location.

 ### router.back()